 2. Click on Add Tools.
 A list of tools are displayed that can be added to your page.

-Once the Places tool is added to your EHQ page, you can Edit, Edit map, preview and delete the tool using the options provided.
+Once the Places tool is added to your EHQ page, you can Edit, Preview and Delete the tool using the options provided.

-Details: The title, description, and permalink of the map can be edited.
+Details: The title and description of the map can be edited..